GNOME/gnome-builder/doc/help/plugins/creating.rst

 It starts with a line containing "[Plugin]" indicating this is extension metadata.
 Then it is followed by a series of "Key=Value" key-pairs.

-.. note:: We often use the words "extension" and "plugin" interchangeably.
+We will often use the words "extension" and "plugin" interchangeably.

 .. code-block:: ini